zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity03.md

 ### Cymru ASN lookup

-The Cymru lookup method is described on the Team Cymru [IP to ASN Mappin] using DNS lookup.
+The Cymru lookup method is described on the Team Cymru [IP to ASN Mapping] using DNS lookup.

 1. Prepend the basename (from input) with the label "origin" (IPv4) or